Bristol, Sanofi and Novartis drugs to shine among 2015 launches

-LONDON Bristol-Myers Squibb, Sanofi and Novartis have the three top new drugs set to reach the market in 2015, among 11 products each with $1 billion-plus sales potential, according to a Thomson Reuters analysis.
+LONDON Bristol-Myers Squibb (BMY.N), Sanofi (SASY.PA) and Novartis NOVN.VX have the three top new drugs set to reach the market in 2015, among 11 products each with $1 billion-plus (670 million pounds-plus) sales potential, according to a Thomson Reuters analysis.

 More potential blockbusters are expected to be launched this year than last, in an encouraging sign for the pharmaceutical industry, which relies on new products to replenish sales as older medicines go off patent.